Latent Gaussian Count Time Series: Theory

 where $U$ is a uniform random variable over $(0,1)$.
-Since $U \stackrel {\cal D} {=} \Phi(Z)$ and $1-U \stackrel {\cal D} {=} \Phi(-Z)$ for a standard normal random variable $Z$, the maximum and minimum correlations $\rho_+$ and $\rho_-$ are indeed achieved with (\ref{e:Y-GX})--(\ref{e:Y-GX-G}) when $Z_{t_1}=Z_{t_2}$ and $Z_{t_1}=-Z_{t_2}$, respectively.
+Since $U \stackrel {\cal D} {=} \Phi(Z)$ and $1-U \stackrel {\cal D} {=} \Phi(-Z)$ for a standard normal random variable $Z$, the maximum and minimum correlations $\rho_+$ and $\rho_-$ are indeed achieved with (\ref{e:Y-GX}) when $Z_{t_1}=Z_{t_2}$ and $Z_{t_1}=-Z_{t_2}$, respectively.
 The preceding statements are non-trivial for $\rho_-$ only since $\rho_+=1$ is attained whenever $X_{t_1}=X_{t_2}$.
-It is worthwhile to compare this to the discussion surrounding (\ref{e:link-atminus1}).
+It is worthwhile to compare this to the discussion following (\ref{e:Y-X-cor-func}).
 Finally, all correlations in $(\rho_-,\rho_+)=(\rho_-,1)$ are achievable since $L(u)$ in (\ref{e:Y-X-cor-func}) is continuous in $u$.
-The flexibility of correlations for Gaussian copula models in the spatial context was also noted and studied in \cite{HanDeOliveria_2016}, especially when compared to a competing class of hierarchical, e.g.\ Poisson, models. \end{Remark}
+The flexibility of correlations for Gaussian copula models in the spatial context was also noted and studied in \cite{HanDeOliveria_2016}, especially in comparison to a class of hierarchical, e.g.\ Poisson, models. \end{Remark}

-The preceding remark all but settles flexibility of autocovariance debates for stationary count series.
-Flexibility is a concern when the count series is negatively correlated, an issue arising in the hurricane data in \cite{Livsey_etal_2018} and with chemical process data in \cite{Kachour_Yao_2009}.
-Since a general count marginal distribution can also be achieved, the model class is quite general.
+The preceding remark settles autocovariance flexibility issues for stationary count series.
+Flexibility is a concern when the series is negatively correlated, an issue arising, for example, with hurricane counts in \cite{Livsey_etal_2018} and chemical process counts in \cite{Kachour_Yao_2009}.
+Since any general count marginal distribution can also be achieved, the model class is quite general.